 - Make the cake

 - 1. Preheat the oven to 350°F (175°C).
-Line the bottom of a 9-by-2-inch cake pan or springform pan with parchment and generously coat with the baking spray.
+Line the bottom of a 9-by-2-inch cake pan or springform pan with parchment and generously coat with the baking spray or butter.

-- 2. Dump the macadamia nuts, flour, baking powder, and salt in the bowl of a food processor.
+- 2. Dump the macadamia nuts, flour, baking powder, and salt in a food processor.
 Pulse until the nuts are finely ground but not paste-like and the mixture clumps together along the side of the bowl.
-Press a clump between your fingers; it should feel moist and stick together.
+Press a clump between your fingers; it should feel moist and stick together sorta like wet sand.

-- 3. Add the granulated sugar and zest in the bowl of a stand mixer fitted with the paddle attachment and mix for 30 seconds to release its essential oil in the zest.
+- 3. Add the granulated sugar and zest in the bowl of a stand mixer fitted with the paddle attachment and mix for 30 seconds to release the essential oil from the zest.

 - 4. Plop the egg yolks in the sugar mixture and beat on medium-high until the mixture is smooth and creamy, 3 minutes.